Double-scaled bosonic and fermionic embedded ensembles, complex SYK, and the dual Hilbert space: Conclusion

 Embedded ensembles are known to be solved, beyond the double-scaled limit, in terms of the Wigner Racah coefficients of $U(N)$ \cite{Kota2014}.
 Developing an analogous formalism for other $p$-body systems, e.g. SYK, could provide a group theoretical understanding of the double-scaled universality class.
 In the double-scaled limit there are connections to the quantum group $SU_q(1,1)$ \cite{Berkooz:2018jqr, Berkooz:2024}.
 For example, the $4$-point function is related to Wigner $6j$-symbol of this group \cite{Berkooz:2018jqr, Berkooz:2024}.
 It is natural to ask if there are any connections between the $U(N)$ solution valid at any $N$ and the $SU_q(1,1)$ solution valid in the double-scaled limit.
 This might be connected to the work of \cite{Lin2023}.

 Traditional random matrix models admit a pertubative genus expansion and there are efficient analytic techniques to compute correlation functions to all orders in this expansion \cite{Eynard2018}.
 The genus expansion is essential for understanding the connection to two-dimensional gravity, since the gravitational path integral has the same expansion \cite{Saad2019}.
 For traditional matrix models the genus expansion is suppressed by powers of the dimensionality.
 Embedded ensembles become the GUE when $p=m$, and the genus expansion is suppressed by $\binom{N}{m}$.
 It was found in \cite{Brody1981} that fluctuations, i.e. the two-trace correlator, for $m\gg p$ are suppressed by powers of $\binom{m}{p}$ for the EGOE.
 Assessing these regimes in $p$-body systems is difficult using the moment method since $1/N$ corrections are neglected.
 Different approaches have been taken, such as the diagrammatic method based on chords developed in \cite{Berkooz:2020fvm}, or the sigma model approach of \cite{Altland:2017eao}.
 The approach of this paper, based on normal mode expansions similar to \cite{Brody1981}, could be useful in this regard.
 The previously mentioned group theoretical techniques based on the $U(N)$ Wigner Racah algebra could also play an important role.
+Progress for embedded ensembles in this regard has been made in \cite{Kota2023}.

 We have developed new techniques to compute the density of states and $n$-point functions, and these techniques allow the $n$-point functions to be computed directly in the energy basis.
 For the $2$-point function, or strength density, the formalism makes it very easy to take the limiting cases of $q\to 1$ and $q \to 0$.
 It would be interesting to compute the same limits for the $4$-point function.
 The limit $q\to 1$ is typically taken while keeping low temperature corrections \cite{Baur_2023, Goel:2023svz} due to its importance for AdS$_2$ holography.
 However, at the center of the spectrum the results are still physically relevant for many-body chaos, and the results simplify dramatically.
 For example, the strength density at the center of the spectrum is just a bivariate Gaussian when $q \to 1$.
 Understanding the $n$-point strength density as $q \to 1$ and $q \to 0$ has important implications for the role of few-body interactions in generalized ETH.